Kuadrant/architecture/rfcs/0000-multiple-control-plane-providers.md

 5. What other gateway providers could we aim to support in the future? _Possible answers:_ [Envoy Gateway](https://gateway.envoyproxy.io/v0.2.0/), [Contour](https://projectcontour.io), other API gateways not based on Envoy, ...
 6. Is "gateway provider" an adequate term?
 What about supporting injecting Kuadrant into sidecar proxies in the future?
 7. Should the reconciliation of a `Kuadrant` CR be considered successful only if all gateway providers indicated in the spec were successfuly configured for that instance of Kuadrant?
 What shall the Operator do in case some of the gateway providers to fail to be configured while others succeed?
 Shall the Operator roll back the successful configurations in case of partial failure?
 Should the Operator reflect the state of the reconciliation of each gateway provider listed in the spec in the status subresource of the `Kuadrant` CR?
 (See [Troubleshooting](#troubleshooting) for possible reasons for the reconciliation to fail.)
+8. Is there any overlap or (more importantly) any conflict between the proposal stated in this RFC and the one presented in [RFC Wiring policies with Kuadrant services](https://github.com/Kuadrant/architecture/pull/5)?
+Could the gateway selectors proposed in the latter serve as a substitute to a more explicit linking between Kuadrant instances and targeted gateway providers to configure for the Kuadrant functional components (Authorino and Limitador)?

 # Future possibilities
 [future-possibilities]: #future-possibilities